secretstartups/handbook/support/workflows/working-on-tickets.html.md

 #### Accidentally merged the wrong tickets

 It's possible that you accidentally ended up merging the wrong tickets.
-When this happens, you should reach out to your manager to asses the situation.
+When this happens, you should reach out to your manager to assess the situation.

 ### Removing Information From Tickets